tcuc/2018-3-fall-212/lab-04/readme.md

 ## Submission

-You will submit 2 files named `lab-04.txt` and `lab-04.cpp` on Gradescope.
+Each group will submit 2 files named `lab-04.txt` and `lab-04.cpp` on Gradescope.
 Please ensure your files contain the following:

 1. `lab-04.cpp` should contain your entire source code
 2. `lab-04.txt` should contain your answers to the questions above including your sort implementations and formated benchmarking data.

 If you are unable to complete the entire lab, submit your `lab-04.cpp`, and submit the answers of questions pertaining to the sections you completed along with a summary of the difficulties you encountered during this lab in your `lab-04.txt`.

+> Make sure you add all group members to your submission on Gradescope